top of page

 PHILANDERING PEARCES

-My talk on maverick shipbuilder and serial philanderer Sir William Pearce,Bart, Lady Dinah Pearce and Sir William George Pearce 2nd Bart will interest anyone interested in Victorian history.
+My talk on maverick shipbuilder, serial philanderer and distant family members Sir William Pearce,Bart, his wife Lady Dinah Pearce and son Sir William George Pearce 2nd Bart will interest anyone interested in Victorian history or family history.
 The talk lasts for 45-60 minutes allowing for questions and will be accompanied by a powerpoint slide show featuring photographs, newspaper articles and letters.

 The talk will cover